Pamela Anderson Shares Steamy Topless Snap With Black Leather Pants And A Lucky Dog

 Pamela Anderson has one lucky dog, as her Instagram followers found out this week.

-The model and actress took to her Instagram stories to share a racy picture showing her topless and wearing leather pants while she gave a black dog some affection.
+The model and actress took to her Instagram stories to share a racy picture that showed her topless and wearing leather pants while she gave a black dog some affection.
 The picture was shared with no additional caption or commentary.

-The snap showed her wearing long black gloves and black leather pants, reminiscent of the iconic outfit she wore on the poster for the movie Barb Wire.
+The snap showed her wearing long, black gloves and black leather pants, reminiscent of the iconic outfit she wore on the poster for the movie Barb Wire.
 The close-cropped picture made it difficult to tell where or when it was taken, though she appeared younger than she does in her current crop of photos.
 A pair of dark sunglasses covered her eyes, and a long silver chain hung from her neck.
 The picture looked like a snapshot from a professional photo or video shoot.

 The racy snap appeared to be a tie-in to Anderson’s recent work on animal advocacy.
 Anderson has gained a reputation for her work on environmental causes, and her social media feed frequently shows her working closely with animals.
 This week she announced a major project.
 As Entertainment Tonight Canada reported, the Baywatch star just partnered with The Very Good Food Company to promote plant-based diets.